oracle-livelabs/developer/mcp-with-oci-generative-ai-agents/integrate-mcp-with-gen-ai-agent/local-mcp-withoci-genai-agent.md

 Copy these files for Lab 2 to a local folder:

+* [requirements.txt](./src/requirements.txt) — Python dependencies (oci, mcp, rich, docstring_parser).
 * [weather_server.py](./src/weather_server.py) — an MCP server that exposes two tools:
     - `get_current_weather(location: str)`
     - `get_forecast(location: str)`
 * [run_agent.py](./src/run_agent.py) — an ADK client that:
     - connects to the local MCP server via Streamable HTTP
     - registers MCP tools with your OCI agent endpoint
     - runs a sample prompt: "Get forecast for nyc"

 > **Tip:** The MCP client in `run_agent.py` expects the MCP endpoint to be available at `http://127.0.0.1:8000/mcp`.